alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Fractal flames are really expensive to compute, no wonder GPUs made miracles in this field too.

+Being inside Houdini has its major advantages.
+Only think at the possibilities you have to animate those flames using Houdini's procedural paradigm and toolsets, endless!
+Useless to say the ability to create a pipeline around this tool easily using Houdini's Python HOM libraries.

-Being inside Houdini has its major advantages and the speed if you know how to create your flames isnt bad at all and on a modern workstation you'll do pretty much all the fractals flames you'll think of, not in real time but within minutes for HD images. ( the higher the resolution and the more points you'll need to get a cleaner image ).
+The speed if you know how to create your flames isnt bad at all.
+On a modern workstation you'll do pretty much all the fractals flames you'll think of, not in real time but within minutes for HD images. ( the higher the resolution and the more points you'll need to get a cleaner image ).
 You start with default settings and work your way up, as everything in Houdini.

 Karma with the integrated Nvidia Optix denoiser is a great combo to produce your fractal images.